Ongoing projects

 Lead partner: Vila Nova De Famalicão -Portugal

-It aims to support the nine partner cities in developing Integrated Action Plans focused on the integration of gender equality principles (and opportunities) into public procurement processes.
+The main objective of the project: it aims to support the nine partner cities in developing Integrated Action Plans focused on the integration of gender equality principles (and opportunities) into public procurement processes.

 Activities on a network level: